Judaism: Christianity and Judaism

 Christianity was originally a sect of Second Temple Judaism, but the two religions diverged in the first century.
 The differences between Christianity and Judaism originally centered on whether Jesus was the Jewish Messiah, but eventually became irreconcilable.
-Major differences between the two faiths include the nature of the Messiah, of atonement and sin, the status of God's commandments to Israel, and perhaps most significantly of the nature of God himself.
+Major differences between the two faiths include the nature of the Messiah, of atonement and sin, the status of God's commandments to Israel, and perhaps most significantly, of the nature of God himself.
 Due to these differences, Judaism traditionally regards Christianity as shituf (שִׁתּוּף), or worship of the God of Israel in an incompletely monotheistic manner (e.g., deifying Jesus in addition to the one God).
-Christianity has traditionally regarded Judaism as obsolete with the invention of Christianity and Jews as a people replaced by the Church, though a Christian belief in dual-covenant theology emerged as a phenomenon following Christian reflection on how the religion's theology influenced the Holocaust and Nazism.
+Christianity has traditionally regarded Judaism as obsolete with the invention of Christianity and Jews as a people replaced by the Church.
+However, a Christian belief in dual-covenant theology emerged as a phenomenon following Christian reflection on how the religion's theology influenced the Holocaust and Nazism.

 Since the time of the Middle Ages, the Catholic Church upheld the Constitutio pro Judæis (Formal Statement on the Jews), which stated:

 We decree that no Christian shall use violence to force them to be baptized, so long as they are unwilling and refuse.…Without the judgment of the political authority of the land, no Christian shall presume to wound them or kill them or rob them of their money or change the good customs that they have thus far enjoyed in the place where they live."